 Anyone may participate in Winter Session.
 Registration in the Winter Session neither requires nor implies admission to a degree program at the University of Delaware.
-Non-matriculated students are encouraged to contact the Professional and Continuing Studies ACCESS Center, 850 Library Rd (across from College Square Shopping Center) in Newark, 831-7600 for academic advisement, www.pcs.udel.edu.
+Non-matriculated students are encouraged to contact the Professional and Continuing Studies ACCESS Center, 850 Library Ave (across from College Square Shopping Center) in Newark, 831-8843 for academic advisement, www.pcs.udel.edu/access.

 This website, designed to assist students in planning their Winter Session program, contains certain information that relates only to the Winter Session.
 Additional information about the University of Delaware can be found in the current editions of the University Catalog and the Student Guide to University Policies.

 Residents of halls or suites other than apartments must purchase one of the full-size meal plans (see Dining Plans).

 Students who have lived in residence halls or suites during the fall semester will remain in the same rooms for Winter Session.
 New students who have not lived in residence halls or suites during the fall semester will be assigned for spring semester only.
 Assignments for new students for Winter Session are permitted only under exceptional circumstances approved by the Office of Residence Life and Housing.
 All requests for exceptions must be submitted to Residence Life and Housing (ResLife-Housing@udel.edu) with any supporting documents.
 Students who are granted an exception should be aware that the spring room assignment may be different from the Winter Session assignment.

 For web forms and complete details and instructions about Winter Housing, Requests for Release and Cancellations, please go to www.udel.edu/reslife

-Students living in the Christiana Towers Apartments, Graduate Student and Family Housing or off-campus may choose any of the point plans offered; but that choice is optional.
-If you had unused Points from a fall semester plan, these Points will be reactivated for Winter Session.
+Students living in the Christiana Towers Apartments, Graduate Student and Family Housing or off-campus may choose any of the plans offered; but that choice is optional.